kivatmojo/ECON_104/Project_1/README.md

 ```
 <img width="185" alt="Screen Shot 2024-03-15 at 18 34 33" src="https://github.com/kivatmojo/econ_104/assets/137433466/b6d35abb-e929-4cbb-bed5-2d8867f88372">

-Variance inflation factor test (VIF) determines if any regressors are correlated with each other.
+The variance inflation factor test (VIF) determines if any regressors are correlated with each other.
 Colinearity between explanatory variables inflates the variance of the residuals and standard errors.
 A score of above 5 in the VIF test indicates that the variable is colinear.

 In our test of the explanatory variables, all displayed scores of less than 5, revealing there are no problems with collinearity.
 I found this slightly surprising because I imagine that Spotify and Apple playlist data provide the same prediction power.
 However, because there is significant variation within our dataset, these two variables do provide substantial power to estimate the parameters precisely.
 ***